Tide Project for Evaluating WordPress Plugins & Themes

 Refactoring the old code is one of the best ways to keep an old codebase clean, while at the same time strengthening all the new knowledge you’ve learned since writing it.

-Tide is still in development and needs to be worked on.
+Tide project is still in development and needs to be worked on.
 However, there is no doubt that it will have a huge impact on WordPress plugins and themes ecosystem.
 So, it is in WordPress developers’ best interests to get involved in the testing and implementing it as soon as possible.